What are Anxiety Disorders? Different Types of Anxiety Disorders Explained

 It’s estimated that 4% of the global population suffers from anxiety disorders.
 You are not alone in how you’re feeling.

-Anxiety is our natural and safe emotion of protection.
-Being anxious or experiencing high levels of anxiety does not mean it is an anxiety disorder.
-It might be a normal reaction to an abnormal situation.
+Anxiety is our natural and protective emotion, and it can help us respond to danger or stress.
+Experiencing anxiety, even at high levels, doesn’t necessarily mean you have an anxiety disorder, it might be a normal reaction to an abnormal situation.

-Anxiety is experienced in different ways, and in some cases, the specificity of it can lead to a diagnosis of a particular disorder.
-You may not have a diagnosis right now, and you may not even want one, but it can be useful to understand the different types to consider your options if you’re going to seek professional help.
+Anxiety is experienced in different ways, you may not have a diagnosis right now, and you may not be seeking one, but it can be useful to understand the different types to consider your options if you’re going to seek professional help.

 • Physically feeling nervous, restless or tense.